-This year PSEG (as well as other NJ-based IOU’s) announced rate increases as approved by the Federal Energy Regulatory Commission (FERC) for Network Integration Transmission Service rates commonly referred to as NITS.
+This is helpful to food producers, food distributors, and retailers because this year PSEG (as well as other NJ-based IOU’s) announced rate increases as approved by the Federal Energy Regulatory Commission (FERC) for Network Integration Transmission Service rates commonly referred to as NITS.
 These charges allow utilities to recover cost of operations through the grid operator like PJM.

 Competitive or third-party electricity suppliers are obligated to bill and collect NITS charges as part of their supply agreements.
 In 2020, NITS charges are increasing by as much as 30% compared to last year for PSEG customers.
 Because suppliers have no ability to controls these costs, many are forced to pass these costs through to you even on “fixed price” arrangements.